saltstack/salt/doc/topics/tutorials/cron.rst

 Using cron with Salt
 ===============================================

-The Salt Minion can initiate its own highstate using the :term:`salt-call` command.
+The Salt Minion can initiate its own highstate using the `salt-call` command.

 .. code-block:: bash